Data protection information

 § 6 Revocation or objection to the processing of your data

-(1) If you have given us your consent to process your personal data, you can revoke this consent in whole or in part at any time without giving reasons.
-This does not affect the lawfulness of the processing until your cancellation.
+(1) If you have given us your consent to process your personal data, you can revoke this consent at any time, in whole or in part, without giving reasons.
+The legality of the processing up to the point of your revocation remains unaffected.

 (2) If we base the processing of your personal data on the protection of legitimate interests, you can object to this at any time.
 In doing so, we ask you to explain the reasons for your objection.
-These will be used to examine your objection and weigh up your interests.
-Depending on the result of the examination, we will discontinue or adapt the data processing.
-Alternatively, we will inform you why we consider the further processing of your personal data to be justified despite your objection.
+These serve to review your objection and weigh up the interests involved.
+Depending on the result of the review, we will discontinue or adjust the data processing.
+Alternatively, we will inform you why we believe the further processing of your personal data is justified despite your objection.

-We do not use any kind of automated decision-making, including profiling (Article 22 GDPR).
+We refrain from any form of automated individual decision-making, including profiling (Article 22 GDPR).

 § 8 No transfer of data to third countries